 Park After Dark

-Enjoy spooky science and family fun at the annual Park after Dark event!
-The museum has partnered with the Mississippi Children’s Museum (MCM) and LeFleur’s Bluff State Park to host Park after Dark.
+MDWFP’s Mississippi Museum of Natural Science (MMNS) has partnered with the Mississippi Children’s Museum (MCM)) and LeFleur’s Bluff State Park to host Park after Dark!

 Create creepy crawly crafts, go trick-or-treating through both museums, and enjoy the evening’s activities while wearing your costumes at this spook-tacular event.

 MCM, MMNS and LeFleur’s Bluff State Park seek to provide families with a safe and fun environment to celebrate fall festivities.

 Additional information and Ticket pre-sales will be available at www.mschildrensmuseum.org in early October.

 NOVEMBER 20, 2018 10 a.m. – Noon

 WILD about Gobblers

 Big feathery fun and special activities for all ages!